 In DBB system, a trade setup forms when Bollinger Middle Band is already broken.
 I mean when candlestick #3 closes above BB1 Upper Band to form a long trade setup, either this candlestick or one of the previous ones has already closed above Bollinger Middle Band.
 So we don’t have to be worried about the price to be stopped from going up by this moving average (Bollinger Middle Band is a 20 Simple Moving Average).

 However, there is another thing that we have to care about.
 It is the position of candlestick #1 and #2 with Bollinger Middle Band.
-Experience shows that in long trade setups that candlesticks #1 and #2 are closed above Bollinger Middle Band, price goes up better, and so these trade setups have a higher success rate.
-This is true that in order to have a long trade setup, candlesticks #1 and #2 have to be closed below BB1 Upper Band and candlestick #3 has to be closed above it.
+Experience shows that in long trade setups that candlesticks #1 and #2 have closed above Bollinger Middle Band, price goes up better, and so these trade setups have a higher success rate.
+This is true that in order to have a long trade setup, candlesticks #1 and #2 have to be closed below BB1 Upper Band and candlestick #3 has to be closed above.
 However, the trade setup works better and makes the price go up stronger if candlesticks #1 and #2 close above Bollinger Middle Band and below BB1 Upper Band (they close between Bollinger Middle Band and BB1 Upper Band).

-Sometimes, candlesticks #1 and #2 close as bearish candlesticks either below Bollinger Middle Band or a little above it.
-Or one of them closes below Bollinger Middle Band and the other one above it.
+Sometimes, candlesticks #1 and #2 close as bearish candlesticks either below Bollinger Middle Band or a little above.
+Or one of them closes below Bollinger Middle Band and the other one above.
 And suddenly candlestick #3 goes up and closes above BB1 Upper Band, and so a long trade setup forms.
 This cannot be a strong long trade setup, because when the last 3 candlesticks close like this, it means the market is choppy and unstable.
 It means bulls have not taken the full control yet, and so it is possible that the next candlestick goes down and hits the stop loss.

-On the below screenshot I am showing you two long trade setups that are formed under the conditions I explained above (specially the left one).
+On the screenshot below, I am showing you two long trade setups that are formed under the conditions I explained above (specially the left one).
 As you see in the left trade setup, candlesticks #1 and #2 are closed above Bollinger Middle Band (the dashed line) and so close to BB1 Upper Band.
 This is the example of a good and typical long trade setup.